surjit/jpauli.github.io/_carew/posts/2015-01-22-on-php-function-calls.md

 	time() => read $_SERVER['REQUEST_TIME']
 	session_id() => use the SID constant

+The above examples are sometimes not 100% equivalent, and I let you read the documentation to find the differences.

-And yes, I tell it because we still see such things nowadays (uncommonly) : prevent silly things, like :
+Ah ho yes, let me tell it because we still see such things nowadays (uncommonly) : prevent silly things, like :

 	function foo() {
 		bar();